-The result of the United Kingdom election on Thursday, December 12, 2019, means that it is now very likely that the UK will leave the European Union (EU) on January 31, 2020.
+The result of the United Kingdom election on Thursday, December 12, 2019, means that it is now very likely that the UK (in a worst-case scenario) will leave the European Union (EU) on January 31, 2020.
 This event will bring to an end the Brexit process that started on Thursday, June 23, 2016, when the UK’s citizens voted by a margin of 52% to 48% to leave the EU.

 Firstly, Brexit presents a series of issues for UK digital businesses and digital businesses registered with the UK’s VAT Mini One Stop Shop (MOSS) service.
 Later we will assess the likely impact on non-UK digital businesses selling to customers in the UK, soon to be a non-EU member state.